 1-1/R0

-The infection burns out, a point which is described as herd immunity, occurs when Rt falls below 1.
+When herd immunity is reached, Rt falls below 1.

 Vaccination and re-infection models

 The SIR model is quite flexible and even in its simplest form can accommodate two special cases: vaccination and re-infection.
-You can incorporate vaccination into the SIR model by adding an additional path that goes directly from the Susceptible compartment to the Recovered compartment, as shown in Figure 1.
-You need an estimate for the rate of vaccination, either produced by your knowledge of previous infections or modelled directly from observed data.
+Vaccination can be incorporated into the SIR model by adding an additional path that goes directly from the Susceptible compartment to the Recovered compartment, as shown in Figure 2.
+An estimate of the rate of vaccination is required for this model.

 Figure 3.
 SIR model with vaccination

-Re-infection is the nightmare scenario where people who recover from the infection can still migrate back to the Susceptible compartment.
+Re-infection is the scenario where people who recover from the infection can still migrate back to the Susceptible compartment.
 This could be due to mutations in the virus or an immune system that “forgets” about the infection over time.
-For COVID-19, cases of re-infection are rare, but simulations under this nightmare scenario show a future where waves of new infection returns repeatedly over time.
+For COVID-19, cases of re-infection are rare, but simulations under this scenario show a future where waves of new infection returns repeatedly over time.
 (Figure 4)

 Figure 4.
 SIR model with reinfection